Top 10 places to grab a bite before a West-End show

 This classic pub, set in the former coal cellar for the Savoy Hotel, is close to a number of London's theatres making it the perfect place for a properly pulled pint before or after your show.
 The grub’s good here and the vibe's as welcoming as it gets.

 20 Earlham Street, WC2H 9LG; closest rail station at Charing Cross

 This bar/café/all-day eatery in Seven Dials is ideal for short pit stops or long laid-back lunches.
 If you're looking for an afternoon tipple, order Boki’s signature coffee negroni - it’s delicious.

 5. Augustus Harris

 33 Catherine Street, WC2B 5JT; closest rail station at Charing Cross

 There's a lot to love about Augustus Harris.
 Its uncomplicated menu from northern Italy goes hand in hand with its list of wine and drinks.
 This Venetian-inspired bàcaro is right in the heart of Theatreland and decorated with a stylish wood and copper bar, that's as cosy as it is elegant.

 6. Hot Pot

 17 Wardour Street, W1D 6PJ; closest rail station at Charing Cross

-Hot Pot may be one of Chinatown’s newest restaurants but it’s already a mainstay on the foodie scene.
-Fans of communal dining will love the set up of electrically heated cauldrons built into the centre of tables for guests to dip raw ingredients into house-made broths for a fun hands-on dining experience.
+Hot Pot may be one of Chinatown’s newest restaurants, but it’s already a mainstay on the foodie scene.
+If you're a fan of communal dining, you'll love the set up here.
+Heated cauldrons are built into the centre of tables, ready for you to dip your ingredients into for a fun, hands-on dining experience.